abdallah864/corex-recon/README.md

 ./install.sh
 ```

-It will check for required tools (Go + Python-based) and notify you of any missing dependencies in `install_log.txt`.
+It will check for required tools (Go + Python-based) and notify you of any missing dependencies in install_log.txt.

 ### Tools Included:
-- *Go Tools*: subfinder, amass, assetfinder, httpx, nuclei, gf, dalfox, gau, waybackurls, ffuf, subjs
+- Go Tools: subfinder, amass, assetfinder, httpx, nuclei, gf, dalfox, gau, waybackurls, ffuf, subjs
-- *Python Tools*: arjun, LinkFinder
+- Python Tools: arjun, LinkFinder

-*Failsafe Checks*: If a tool is missing during execution of any script, the user is notified with a clear message and prompted to rerun the installer.
+Failsafe Checks: If a tool is missing during execution of any script, the user is notified with a clear message and prompted to rerun the installer.
 This ensures robustness and reduces silent failures.

 ## Usage Options